bradonomics/bradonomics.com/_pages/brown-autobiography.md

 ---
 title: From the Outside In | The Autobiography of Dr J Marvin Brown
-headline: From the Outside In, Secrets of Automatic Language Growth
+description: From the Outside In, Secrets of Automatic Language Growth.
+The Autobiography of Dr J Marvin Brown.
-description:
 permalink: /brown-autobiography/
 ---